 The trouble is, finding high quality keywords is hard.
-Most keyword tools don’t do a great job of finding long-tail, conversion-focused keywords.
+Most tools don’t do a great job of finding long tail keywords, conversion-focused keywords.
 Even when they do, these keywords don’t always translate into high quality, useful content.

 There is one solution: community-focused websites like Quora and Reddit.